aviart/gd-star-rating/readme.txt

 7. Example multi rating block

 == Changelog ==
+= 1.5.2 =
+* Some cache and prefetch problems solved

 = 1.5.1 =
 * Cachind and prefetch of data to reduce number of sql queries
 * Caching of templates to reduce number of sql queries